 Once you have tailored your online tax return to your personal circumstances, it’s time to start inputting the numbers.
 You’ll notice that many of the sections have a cross next to it, the aim to get all ticks.

-If you need to fill out the employment page, you’ll need to enter your income from your P45 or P60.
-If you had more than one employer during the tax year, then you’ll need to complete one of these for each employer.
-You’ll also be able to claim tax relief on expenses that you paid for but were not reimbursed by your employer.
+If you were employed you’ll need to enter your income from your P45 or P60, completing more than one employment section if you had more than one employer during the tax year.
+You’ll also be able to claim tax relief on expenses that you paid for but were not reimbursed by your employer for example if you had to work from home due to the coronavirus pandemic.

 If you or your partner earn between £50,000 and £60,000, including through self-employment, then you’ll need to pay back any child benefit you have received in the form of an income tax payment.
 You can choose to do this by electing to stop receiving child benefit payments or paying the high-income tax charge by filling out a tax return.